Our Team

 B.S./M.S. in Chemistry at Northwestern University, (Expected 2027)

 Bio: Lucy is from Boston, MA.
 Before coming to Northwestern, she studied at Williams College and worked with Prof. Kerry-Ann Green as a research assistant in her organometallic lab, where she synthesized new pincer ligands.
-Her work in the Gordon lab focused on the synthesis of new molecular photosensitizers.
+Her work in the Gordon lab focuses on the synthesis of new molecular photosensitizers.
 In her free time, she enjoys handcrafting, swimming, and traveling.

 Anne Muller